 We recognize that you are busy and alcohol training maybe not on the forefront of your mind.
 We aim to give you accurate knowledge and quickly bring you "up to speed" with the most recent laws.
 Some of our information may seem common knowledge.
 But, as you do, we take your profession very seriously.
 Your decisions, while serving alcohol, could make a dramatic difference in another person's life.
-With a little of your time and our training, we will help you become a safer alcohol seller or server and increase your tips.
+With a little of your time and our training, the course will give tips for safer alcohol service.
 Select your course, click Enroll Now, complete the course and print your free certificate and wallet card all within a couple of hours.

 The Most Reputable and Recommended Certification

 Our courses are recommended and endorsed by liability insurance carriers.
 Most liability insurance carriers for alcohol-serving establishments (restaurants, bars, taverns, and nightclubs) require all employees to hold an alcohol certification.
 Therefore, they will need your staff will remain current with state rules, regulations, and laws, in regards to the service of alcohol.
 As a result, more businesses are requiring our server certification as a condition of employment.

 Our Massachusetts Alcohol Server On-Premise Course is simple to enroll in and easy to take.
 Begin it in one sitting or leave and come back to the course as many times as needed.
 Select your course, click Enroll Now, complete the course, and print your certificate!

 Use Any Device